Transport in Białystok: Public transport

 Bialystok is the largest city in Poland that has only one form of public transit (bus).

 There is an extensive bus network that covers the entire city.
-Tickets have to bought in advance - they are sold in many places, including newsagents, convenience stores, supermarkets and designated ticket retail points.
-Only in the latter can you buy daily and monthly bus passes.
+Tickets can be bought using ticket machines mounted in the buses or in advance, they can be bought in newsagents, convenience stores, supermarkets and designated ticket retail points.

-There are 29 city lines, 14 metropolitan lines and 6 night lines (weekends only) served by 3 bus operators partially owned by the municipality - KPKM, KPK and KZK.
+There are 30 city lines and 20 metropolitan lines served by 3 bus operators partially owned by the municipality - KPKM, KPK and KZK.
 Each share approximately a third of the lines and the bus fleet.

 History

 One of the first means of urban transport were demobilized trucks owned by Miejski Zakład Komunikacyjny (MZK) in Białystok, which existed after Second World War and the establishment of the People's Republic of Poland.
 In 1954, this company was transformed into a Municipal Transport Company, MPK Bialystok, maintaining vehicles from Chausson, Star, Mavag, San, Autosan, ZIS and Jelcz in operation, and in the 1980s Ikarus was also the first articulated bus with the nidel 280.

 A strike began on May 13, 1991.
 Employees demanded the resignation of the director, salary increases and discussions on the ownership transformations of the company.
 The legal patron Jerzy Korsak (then owner of the only private law office in Białystok, now a member of the Supreme Lawyer's Council) came to the strikers and convinced them that in order to dismiss the director, the company had to be dissolved.

 In February 2004, the functions of the Municipal Service Department were taken over by the Road and Transport Authority (ZDiT), and in June 2006 the Department of Urban Transport (WTM).
 In March 2007, the Urban Transport Department was merged with the Municipal Roads Department, resulting in the Department of Roads and Transport (DDT).
-Since the beginning of 2007, the name Białostocka Miejska has been used in relation to public transport in Białystok.
+Since the beginning of 2007, the name Białostocka Komunikacja Miejska has been used in relation to public transport in Białystok.
 Since 2010, the role of organizer of public transport has been the Authority of Bialystok Municipal Transport (BKM) (Zarząd Białostockiej Komunikacji Miejskiej).

 On early 2016 there were calls from the city council to unite the 3 bus operators as it is costly for the city to own 3 different companies more or less with the same size who perform the same tasks.
 The mayor replied that this model works well and no further action was taken.

+In 2020 ticket machines were installed in BKM buses.